how it works

 Controlled Dwell Time

-Better Handling of Complex Parts
+Better Part Handling

 Process Flexibility